deponian/logalize/readme.md

     # Regexp must begin with an opening parenthesis `(`
     # and it must end with a paired closing parenthesis `)`
     # Regexp can't be empty `()`
-    # That is, your regexp must be within one capture group
+    # That is, your regexp must be within one capturing group
     # and contain a valid regular expression.
     - regexp: (\d\d\d )
-      # Name of the capture group.
+      # Name of the capturing group.
       # It will be used to assign colors and style
       # later in the "themes" section (see below).
-      name: capture-group-name
+      name: capgroup-name
       # Alternatives are useful when you have a general regular expression
       # but want different colors for a specific subset of cases
       # within this regular expression.